What is Lanzarote famous for? Costa Teguise, Timanfaya National Park, and Playa Blanca are among the top places and best things to do in Lanzarote!

 In one of the caves (Jameo Grande), a swimming pool with crystal-clear water and a white bottom was created.
 The view of the contrasting colours of the surrounding area and the water will stimulate your senses.
 Unfortunately, you are not allowed to swim in both the swimming pool and lake.

-7. Timanfaya National Park – a journey to the Moon
+9. Timanfaya National Park – a journey to the Moon

+Looking for the best place to go in Lanzarote?
+Head out to this stunning park!
 Timanfaya National Park, known as Mountains of Fire, is one of the main attractions on Lanzarote.
 In fact, more than 1.5 million people visit this park every year!